 Add To Favorites

-Report on your favorite animals then create eye-catching zoo programs with hand-made stencils and paint rollers.
+Students report on their favorite animals then create eye-catching zoo programs with hand-made stencils and paint rollers.

-Use Crayola® Scissors to cut three large squares from different colored construction paper.
+Ask students to cut three large squares from different colored construction paper using Crayola Scissors.
 Set one sheet aside.
 Divide the other 2 sheets into three rows of three equal squares by folding paper into three equal sections horizontally and vertically.
 Open sheets to reveal fold lines.

 Use Crayola Scissors to cut 2 squares of oaktag the same size as one of the squares on the folded paper.
 In the center of one square draw a simple outline of a zoo animal.
 In the center of the other draw the outline of a plant or leaf from the animal's natural environment.

-Use the scissors tip to poke a hole in the middle of each drawing.
+The tip of the scissors can be used to poke a hole in the middle of each drawing.
 From the inside, cut out both shapes.
 Discard the inside piece.
 The outline (or negative shape) is the stencil.

-Cover the work area with recycled newspaper.
-Choose two colors of Crayola Tempera Paint.
+After covering the work area with recycled newspaper, ask students to choose two colors of Crayola Tempera Paint.
 Roll each color out, with a foam roller, on a recycled foam produce tray.

 To start a checkerboard design, place one stencil in the corner square of one of the creased pages of construction paper.
 Roll the paint evenly over the stencil opening with the foam roller.
 Repeat, using the same stencil and paint color, on the other three corners and in the center of the page.
 Set aside stencil, paint, and paper.